 Apart from the regular interest groups, there is a meeting every month (2nd Tuesday starting at 10 am with coffee) in the village hall.
 At these meetings we have a variety of speakers.
 The subjects covered are too varied to list, but are always very popular and well attended.

-At Christmas the ‘Music & Good Company’ group entertain us with music and readings.
-For Christmas 2016 we were fortunate that part of the programme was a charming carol recital performed by the choir of our local St Cuthbert’s School.
+Our December meeting is usually a special event with entertainment provided by members and a popular part of the programme has regularly been a charming carol recital performed by the choir of our local St Cuthbert’s School.